hpe-storage/scod/docs/csi_driver/using.md

 persistentvolumeclaim/my-pvc patched
 ```

-The new PVC size may be observed with `kubectl get pvc/my/pvc` after a few moments.
+The new `PersistentVolumeClaim` size may be observed with `kubectl get pvc/my/pvc` after a few moments.

 ### Using PVC Overrides